pivotal-cf/pcf-release-notes/p1-v1.3/riakcs_rn_1_3.md

 ---
-title: Riak CS for Pivotal CF v1.3 Release Notes
+title: Riak CS for PCF v1.3 Release Notes
 ---

 - **Syslog forwarding**: Syslogs are now streamed to the same host and port configured in Elastic Runtime settings